 When will the cancer pain trials be completed?

-GW anticipates that initial Phase 3 top-line data will be available towards the end of 2014.
+GW anticipates that initial Phase 3 top-line data will be available in early 2015.

 Does GW intend to seek FDA approval of Sativex for MS spasticity?